-In addition, action on Phase 2 commenced during 2018, by bringing attention to the infirmities of the “ABC” test currently used by many states to define the term “employee” for purposes of state unemployment.
+Action on Phase 2 commenced during 2018, by bringing attention to the infirmities of the “ABC” test currently used by many states to define the term “employee” for purposes of state unemployment.
 To harmonize the definition for purposes of state statutes, our goal is for these “ABC” tests to be replaced by a common-law test.
-This year, harmonization bills have been enacted in Arkansas, Oklahoma and Tennessee.
+Multiple states subsequently have replaced an “ABC” test with a common-law test.

 Coalition members have been both very active and highly effective in pursuing Coalition objectives.
 But we always need more help.